redbadger/facet-generate/README.md

 ##### Namespaces

-Types that are explictly annotated as belonging to a specific namespace are emitted as separate modules.
-In Swift this means they are a separate target in the current package.
-In Java, they are emitted as a child namespace of the package's namespace.
-In TypeScript they are emitted alongside as a separate `.ts` file.
+Types that are explicitly annotated as belonging to a specific namespace are emitted as separate modules.
+These can be within the same package, or in a separate package if specified in the config during type generation (using [`ExternalPackage`](https://docs.rs/facet_generate/latest/facet_generate/generation/struct.ExternalPackage.html)).

+* In Swift, namespaces become a separate target in the current package
+* In Java, they are emitted as a child namespace of the package's namespace
+* In TypeScript they are emitted alongside as a separate `.ts` file

+* Once a namespace is set (via `#[facet(namespace = "my_ns")]`) either at field-level (call-site) or type-level (called site), it will propagate to child types.
+The latest namespace is in effect until changed or cancelled.
+Type-level annotations take priority over field-level annotations.
+* A namespace context can be unset (via `#[facet(namespace = None)]`).
+This is still an explicit annotation, so it cancels any implicit annotations being carried forwards from higher in the graph.
+It places the type (and any child types) in the ROOT namespace.
+* Namespaces are propagated through field level references, including via pointers and collections.
+* Any ambiguity (i.e. a type is reached via more than one path, each with a different implicit namespace) will cause the typegen to emit an error, detailing the type involved and the namespaces that clash.
+The fix is then to either explicitly set (or unset) the type's namespace, or to align the inherited namespaces.

 ```rust
 #[derive(Facet)]